- Additional Plants: meadowfoam

 - Soil Management: soil analysis

-5) Develop grower educational presentations and materials through collaborations with cooperating meadowfoam producers and the OMG (Meadowfoam Oil Seed Growers Association) production manager.
+5) Develop grower educational products through collaborations with the Director of Production/Research for the OMG - Meadowfoam Oil Seed Growers cooperative and the meadowfoam producers.